CITIZEN KANE (Orson Welles)

 HOLD BACK THE DAWN (Mitchell Leisen)

 Like Sturges before him, Billy Wilder first established himself in Hollywood as a master screenwriter at Paramount.
+With partner Charles Brackett, this was his last and best before graduating to the Director’s chair.
 Charles Boyer is the womanizing scoundrel who woos schoolteacher Olivia De Havilland into marriage in order to cross the border from Mexico to the U.S. Not everything goes as planned.
+Isn’t that just the way it is with movies?

 SULLIVAN’S TRAVELS (Preston Sturges)